Thursday, February 12, 2026

 Tu B'Shevat - the Seven Species of Eretz Yisrael - Wheat, Barley, Grapes, Figs, Pomegranates, Olives, and Dates

 Our teachers have simple but important messages.
 First, God provides us with sustenance, a livelihood, a way to earn our bread - provided we don't destroy each other’s livelihoods through petty disputes.
 To me, this means even more - that which God creates, we have the power to destroy.
-Second, God helps those who help themselves (God also helps those who are unable to help themselves - and so must we).
+Second, God helps those who help themselves (God also helps those who are unable to help themselves - through us as God's agents).
 God creates grain, but we must sow, work, harvest, grind and bake before it becomes bread.
-We are certainly able, if not obligated, to beautify and improve upon God's handiwork in order to make use of it - even as we are commanded not to destroy any of God's world.
+We are certainly able, if not obligated, to beautify and improve upon God's handiwork in order to make use of it - even as we are commanded not to destroy any of God's world - and that includes people, created in the image of God.

 This coming Monday, February 2, we will observe Tu Bish'vat to remind us - we are the ones who have the power to improve the world - or to destroy it.